robenkleene/development-references/unity/tutorials/unity-vr-game.md

 ##### Sprite

 1. Drag `White Trait.png` to the `Assets` panel in Unity.
 In the inspector, set its `Texture Type: Sprite (2D and UI)` and `Wrap Mode: Repeat`.
-2. Right-click in assets and choose `Create > Shader > Universal Render Pipeline > Sprite Unlit Shader Graph`, and rename it to `Dotted Line`, and open the Shader Editor.
+2. Right-click in assets and choose `Create > Shader > Universal Render Pipeline > Sprite Unlit Shader Graph` *it appears this doesn't work using `Unlit` and `Lit` should be used instead*, and rename it to `Dotted Line`, and open the Shader Editor.

 ##### Shader Editor